Thursday, 23 November 2023

 The nearest public toilets are in Lamlash, where you'll also find places to eat.

 Travel by ferry from Ardrossan in North Ayrshire to Brodick and then follow the A841 south for 4 miles (6.4 km) to Lamlash.
 Continue for one mile (1.6 km), then turn right at Monamore Bridge towards Kilmory.
-The entrance to the car park is on the left at grid reference NS 015 298.
+The entrance to the car park is on the left.

 Nearest postcode: KA27 8AR